Team-MM-FX/Team-MM-FX.github.io/downloads.md

 #### File 1 of 3 (Game data, 9GB)

 > MMFX V2.2 for MM+ 1.02.
 Still requires files 2 of 3 and 3 of 3 to finish install.
+When upgradging from a previous version, download only this file.s

 [Download on Google Drive](https://drive.google.com/file/d/1SHCq-RBM1FX5yO4LfWOc8rrFWJgDzS1F/view?usp=sharing)